 The Research Unit is also able to assist PhD students with smaller awards that usually supplement grants from other sources.

 All doctoral students receive a bursary to support fieldwork, library and/or collections research and conference attendance.

 Our awards are evaluated on the basis of applications and merit, and all outcomes are decided by committee.
 At present, we do not consider funding support for students or projects not associated with SRU-based MA, doctoral research or visiting fellowship programmes.

 For information on any of the above please contact the admissions secretary.

 The University of East Anglia administers different scholarships and bursaries for candidates commencing MA and PhD study.
 These competitive awards are restricted to candidates who have been offered a place to undertake research at UEA.
 SRU candidates are strongly supported in applications for CHASE funding, UEA and other grants and have a very high success rates.
 Please see the graduate school page for further information.

-UEA as part of the Consortium for Humanities and the Arts South-East (CHASE) also offers scholarships across the consortium for MA and PhD entry in September 2018.
+UEA as part of the Consortium for Humanities and the Arts South-East (CHASE) also offers scholarships across the consortium for PhD entry in October 2021.

-CHASE doctoral studentships are available to UK and EU residents.
+CHASE doctoral studentships are available to all fee status applicants.
 For UK residents the awards consist of fees and maintenance and for non UK residents the award can consist of fees and a stipend (amounts tbc).